 Check in and check out was easy.
 My bag was stored behind the counter and not in a locked area, but I assume with supervision since there was the concierge there.
 Easy location to spot and travel to, and the place is clean in Toronto.
 I recommend and will use again when I need to be in the area.

-Where is the best places to stay and eat while in Toronto?
+Where are the best places to stay and eat while in Toronto?

 Where are the best parks and nature attractions in Toronto?

-Where can I store my luggage in Toronto?
+Where can I find tourist information and guideposts in Toronto?